-The aftermath of a disaster that has directly affected your home can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis shares the following information and tips that should help the recovery process go smoother.
+Dealing with the aftermath of any disaster that has directly affected your home can often be a traumatic situation that is filled with stress and uncertainty.
+Paul Davis offers the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 1-866-323-7285

-- Obviously, it is extremely important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your friends and relatives to let them know you are safe.
+- Of course, it is extremely important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to inform them that you are all safe.

 Water Damage Tips

-- Be Safe: Water events can present several possible safety hazards to residents.
-The potential for slips and falls and electric shock are real.
+- Be Safe: A water event can present many possible safety hazards to residents.
+The potential for electric shock and slips and falls are real.
 Also, items soaked with water can be very heavy.
 Only complete tasks that can be done so safely.

-- Electrical: Turn off the power to affected rooms of the home.
-Never operate the TV or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Turn off all power to affected rooms of the house.
+Don’t operate your television or other electrical appliances while standing on wet carpets or floors.

-- Clothing/Fabrics: Transport wet items to dry places.
-Don’t let draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transport wet items to dry areas.
+Do not allow draperies to stay in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces off of the carpet.
-Place plastic bags or plastic wrap beneath the legs of bigger furniture.
+- Furniture: Move lighter pieces off of the carpeting.
+Place plastic wrap or plastic bags beneath the legs of bigger furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-- Be Safe: Never reenter affected areas of the home until fire officials have deemed the property safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home completely safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be completed safely.
+The potential for slips and falls from water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Appliances/Electronics: Don’t any TV, stereo or electronic appliances until they have been checked by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been checked by a technician.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Doors: Close all doors in affected rooms to contain smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to confine smoke odors as much as possible.

-- Food Items: Never consume any food exposed to smoke or canned products that have been exposed to excessive heat.
+- Food Items: Don’t eat food items exposed to smoke or any canned goods that have been exposed to excessive heat.

-- Pets: Move any pets to a safe environment until your home has been cleaned and restored.
+- Pets: Transport any pets to a safe environment until your house has been fully cleaned and restored.